mikemaccana/powershell-profile/README.md

  - Powershell seperates content from presentation, so we can format our `$results` however we want
  - Powershell has inbuilt tools to parse JSON (and CSV, and Excel, and other common formats).
 It can make them too.

+### Why NTFS is slow

+NTFS is undoubtable slower than ext3/4 for most tasks.
+See https://github.com/Microsoft/WSL/issues/873#issuecomment-425272829 for more details about why and some performance hints to speed things up.

 ## Included commands

 ### Stuff that should be there out of the box